mattmallencode/crm/README.md

 *Satisfies User Story: 38*

-A chart must be generated illustrating a team's forecasted deal earnings for the current month.
-The team to which the user belongs must have existing deals for the current month in order for there to be date to generate the Deals Forecast chart.
+A  pie chart must be generated illustrating a team's forecasted deal earnings for the current month - it has the these properties:

-The chart that is generated must be in the form of a pie chart and must abide by the following constraints;

-+ Data:  a list of the sum of the deal amounts for the following deal stages; Closed Won, Appointment Scheduled, Contract Sent, Qualified To Buy.
-Each pie slice is a stage
++ Data:  list of sums of the amounts for the deal stages e.g. Closed Won, Appointment Scheduled etc. Each pie slice is a stage.
-+ Range: This current month
++ Range: current month.

-The monthly forecast must be displayed with the forecasted revenue figure being the sum of all stages/slices in the pie chart.
+The forecasted revenue is the sum of all slices in the pie chart.

 #### Deal Conversion Tracking